apache/zeppelin/docs/interpreter/markdown.md

 ## Overview
 [Markdown](http://daringfireball.net/projects/markdown/) is a plain text formatting syntax designed so that it can be converted to HTML.
-Apache Zeppelin uses [markdown4j](https://github.com/sirthias/pegdown) and [pegdown](https://github.com/sirthias/pegdown) as markdown engines.
+Apache Zeppelin uses [markdown4j](https://github.com/jdcasey/markdown4j) and [pegdown](https://github.com/sirthias/pegdown) as markdown parsers.

 In Zeppelin notebook, you can use ` %md ` in the beginning of a paragraph to invoke the Markdown interpreter and generate static html from Markdown plain text.

-In Zeppelin, Markdown interpreter is enabled by default and uses [markdown4j](https://github.com/sirthias/pegdown) engine.
+In Zeppelin, Markdown interpreter is enabled by default and uses the [markdown4j](https://github.com/jdcasey/markdown4j) parser.

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/docs-img/markdown-interpreter-setting.png" width="60%" />